Staff Perspective: A New Moral Injury Measure

 In this blog, I want to focus on several strengths of the MIDS and encourage mental health professionals to use it as part of their routine intake paperwork with patients at risk for exposure to possible morally conflicting events.
 One strength of this instrument is that it has demonstrated strong psychometric properties with veterans, first responders and health care providers, broadening the populations with whom it can be used.
 Some older moral injury measures were designed only for use with military-connected patients.

-Another nice feature of the MIDS is that it has patients who have endorsed experiencing morally injurious events (based on questions 1-3 above) pick the incident that is most troubling to them or that they think about the most and share qualitative information about it.
+Furthermore, a nice feature of the MIDS is that it has patients who have endorsed experiencing morally injurious events (based on questions 1-3 above) identify the incident that is most troubling to them or that they think about the most and share qualitative information about it.
 This includes: (a) briefly describing that event or series of events; (b) indicating what is most upsetting about it to them; (c) discussing what they would have done differently; and (d) indicating how often and how long ago the event or series of events occurred.
-Answers to these questions give the clinician greater understanding and context about the patient’s morally injurious experience; it also may be validating for the patient to share this information.
+Answers to these questions give the clinician greater understanding and context about the transgressive experience the patient is struggling with; it also may be affirming for the patient to share this information.

 An additional plus of the MIDS is that these 18 statements – linked to what a patient did, failed to do, or witnessed that went against their morals and values — reflect a fairly comprehensive set of emotional, cognitive, spiritual, social, and behavioral consequences or problems.
 These items get at the range of psychosocial and spiritual harms described in the definition above.
 Sample symptoms or problems that patients rate include the following: